slidedrum/Zombified_Initiative2/README.md

  - Control if and when bots are allowed to share items with others.
    - You can choose exactly what threshold bots are allowed to share their resources.
 Only want ammo when you're below 50%?
 No problem.
  - Control if bots are allowed to attack
    - Control what they are allowed to attack with, do you want them to save ammo and go melee only?
-No problem!
+No problem! (this feature works, but seems to have issues not caused by this mod.)
  - Control if bots are allowed to revive players or bots.
- - Control if bots are allowed to ping things they find
+ - Control what things bots are allowed to ping.
  - Control if bots are allowed to smash locks

 ## Planned features: